SoundMath/GroupSound/README.md

 filter.
 By listening to samples produced using various nonabelian groups, we try to get a sense of the "acoustical characters" of finite groups.

-A new webpage is at: http://soundmath.github.io/GroupSound
+The main project webpage is at [soundmath.github.io/GroupSound](http://soundmath.github.io/GroupSound).

 ------------------------------------------------